nlipiarski/MCC/README.md

 Support has come for VSCode!
 Simply search for "Marhsal Command Code" from the Extensions icon!

-Now any file with an .mcc extension will use the Minecraft Command Code syntax highlighting.
+Now any file with an .mcc extension will use the Marshal Command Code syntax highlighting.

 If you run into any issues, open an issue on the [github issue page](https://github.com/42iscool42/MCC/issues).